 VEON CEO letter to 2023 Noteholders

-/EIN News/ -- Amsterdam, 16 January 2023 – VEON Ltd. (NASDAQ: VEON, Euronext Amsterdam: VEON), a global digital operator that provides converged connectivity and online services, has today contacted holders (the “2023 Noteholders”) of interests in the 5.95% notes due February 2023 and the 7.25% notes due April 2023 (together, the “2023 Notes”) issued by VEON Holdings BV (“VEON Holdings”) in relation to the English Scheme of Arrangement (the “Scheme”) that aims to extend the maturities of the 2023 Notes by eight months from their respective maturity dates.
+Amsterdam, 16 January 2023 – VEON Ltd. VEONVEON)), a global digital operator that provides converged connectivity and online services, has today contacted holders (the "2023 Noteholders") of interests in the 5.95% notes due February 2023 and the 7.25% notes due April 2023 (together, the "2023 Notes") issued by VEON Holdings BV ("VEON Holdings") in relation to the English Scheme of Arrangement (the "Scheme") that aims to extend the maturities of the 2023 Notes by eight months from their respective maturity dates.

 In the letter, VEON's Chief Executive Officer Kaan Terzioğlu requested the assistance and cooperation of 2023 Noteholders in connection with the Scheme, and specifically requested them to vote in favour of the Scheme at the forthcoming scheme meeting taking place on 24 January 2023.
 The deadline by which 2023 Noteholders must submit their Voting and Proxy Forms (or, if the 2023 Noteholder holds their 2023 Notes through DTC, procure that their DTC participant submits on their behalf) is 5.00 p.m.
 (London time) on 20 January 2023.
 The letter further explained: